zenml-io/blog.zenml.io/_posts/2023-05-31-mlops-platform-sandbox.md

 [filling in the form here](https://zenml.io/extend-sandbox).
 We will get back to you as soon as possible, but please be sure to fill in the form in good time to allow us to review your request.

-[Stack Recipes](https://github.com/zenml-io/mlops-stacks) are designed to be customizable, allowing you to easily swap out components and infrastructure based on your company's requirements.
-You can replace Kubeflow with Vertex AI Pipelines or Sagemaker Pipelines, use S3 or GCS storage instead of Minio, and choose Weights and Biases or Neptune over MLflow.

-To get started with deploying your own MLOps stack, visit the [ZenML Stack Recipes](https://github.com/zenml-io/mlops-stacks) repository along with [our documentation page](https://docs.zenml.io/platform-guide/set-up-your-mlops-platform/deploy-and-set-up-a-cloud-stack/deploy-a-stack-post-sandbox) and follow the instructions provided for your desired stack configuration.
-This will enable you to build a robust, production-ready MLOps platform tailored to your specific needs, while leveraging the knowledge and experience gained from using the MLOps Platform Sandbox.

 ## Try out the Sandbox!